 12. MIT OpenCourseWare

 MIT OpenCourseWare is an education platform that offers high-quality learning material developed by MIT to the whole world.
-The online library consists of every topic that has been taught in MIT.
+The online library consists of every topic that has been taught at MIT.
 However, be cautioned as you need to be self-graded yourself and stay disciplined as there is no grading option available.
-This also means that you need to do your homework, tests and other activities yourself.
+This also means that you need to do your homework, tests, and other activities yourself.

 13. Microsoft Virtual Academy

 Microsoft Virtual Academy lets you choose your own learning path and focus on building real-world skills.
-Most of the courses offered by them are related to their products or technologies that they work on.
-They also offer access to helpful downloads, free e-books and much more!
-Technologies that you can learn from them include HTML, CSS, ASP.NET, SQL and the MEAN stack.
+Most of the courses offered by them are related to the products or technologies that they work on.
+They also offer access to helpful downloads, free e-books, and much more!
+Technologies that you can learn from them include HTML, CSS, ASP.NET, SQL, and the MEAN stack.

 Courses to Learn Programming and Coding